 As a marketer, I was awed:

-I’d just witnessed my daughter’s customer experience switch from anxiety to anticipation in less than 10 seconds.
+I’d just witnessed my son’s customer experience switch from anxiety to anticipation in less than 10 seconds.

 This interaction was:

 » Rewarding for both the customer and the employee